selfapplied/redoxa/docs/math.md

 ### Application in Redoxa

-**Canonicalization**: Kravchuk polynomials provide an orthogonal basis for representing lattice states, enabling efficient spectral analysis of the system's evolution.
+**Canonicalization**: Krawtchouk polynomials provide an orthogonal basis for representing lattice states, enabling efficient spectral analysis of the system's evolution.

 **Spectral Decomposition**: Any lattice state can be decomposed as:
 ```